-On April 29, 2016, the U.S. Food and Drug Administration ("FDA") approved the Company's first drug, NUPLAZID® (pimavanserin), for the treatment of hallucinations and delusions associated with Parkinson's disease psychosis ("PD Psychosis").
-NUPLAZID became available for prescription in the United States on May 31, 2016.
+In April 2016, the U.S. Food and Drug Administration ("FDA") approved the Company's first drug, NUPLAZID® (pimavanserin), for the treatment of hallucinations and delusions associated with Parkinson's disease psychosis ("PD Psychosis").
+NUPLAZID became available for prescription in the United States in May 2016.